eprints/eprints3.5/ci/README.md

 Please note, there is no support provided for this CI code.

-There is a jenkinsjob - using scripted pipeline in `jenkinsfile`.
+There is a jenkinsjob - using a pipeline in `jenkinsfile`.

 Playwright based tests using pytest under `pytest`.
 These should work fine without jenkins.